yaobinwen/robin_on_rails/misc/english/Vocabulary.md

   - diffident
 - successful
   - blockbuster: a book or film that is very successful: _a blockbuster movie/novel_
+- support
+  - second: vt, to make a formal statement of support for a suggestion made by someone else during a meeting in order to allow a discussion or vote
+    - _I second the motion to adjourn._
+    - _I'd second the idea of a non-writable root filesystem._ (See [source](https://serverfault.com/a/318140/125167).)
 - together
   - in concert: _Although hello is a very simple program, every major part of the system must work in concert in order for it to run to completion._
 - true